Bathroom Renovation in Ottawa: What You'll Pay in June 2026

 Do I need a permit for bathroom renovation in Ottawa?

-If you are doing a "like-for-like" replacement of fixtures in the same spot, you generally don't need a permit.
-However, if you are moving walls, adding a new window, or changing the plumbing layout, the City of Ottawa requires a building permit to ensure everything meets the Ontario Building Code.
+If you are just replacing a faucet or a toilet in the same spot, you generally don't need one.
+If you are moving the drain, adding a new shower, or tearing down a wall, the City of Ottawa requires a permit.
+This ensures the work meets the Ontario Building Code and protects your home's resale value.

 Check the latest bathroom renovation costs for Ottawa and other cities on LookupCost.com.